 It would then copy ALL files from drive A to drive B (in this example drive B is the current drive).
-Note the use of a: in the above example, this is treated as a:\ .\ (or all files).
+Note the use of a: in the above example, this is treated as a:. (or all files).

-COPY.COM will return to the system prompt with one of six messages :
+${\tt COPY.COM}$ will return to the system prompt with one of six messages:

-COPY.COM has completed it' a operation.
+COPY.COM has completed it's operation.